Malik Hall helps No. 22 Michigan State beat Louisville 73-64

 - Oops!Something went wrong.Please try again later.

-The truth is, the Spartans (6-2) overcame an ongoing problem with 19 turnovers by playing well in spurts and making 10 of 18 3-pointers.
+The Spartans (6-2) overcame 19 turnovers by playing well in spurts and making 10 of 18 3-pointers.

-''If you told me we'd be 6-2 after the schedule we've played, I'd take it,'' Izzo said. ''I'm not satisfied because of the turnovers.''

 The Cardinals (5-2) led late in the first half, trailed by just two points shortly after halftime and fell behind by 20 midway through the second half.